 The longer you take, the higher the chance of the subject moving, running off, or something else changing to ruin the photo.
 The faster you snap pictures, the better chance you have of getting a good one!

 While they may not seem that important at the time, when you get home and start to reflect on your trip, having these smaller memories will be great.
-Consider snapping pictures of things like a street sign, an interesting landmark, or a ticket to a movie or the theater.
+Consider snapping pictures of things like a street sign, an interesting landmark, or a movie or theater ticket.

 Textures are very interesting to look at because we can imagine what they feel like.
-You can adjust the focus of your camera to make sure you’re able to capture texture in an area that you want it in.
+You can adjust your camera’s focus to make sure you’re able to capture texture in an area that you want it in.

 A camera is a tool for you to show the world the way you see it or want it to be.
 Learn how to use it.
 You can make an object appear taller or smaller or set it in a particular atmosphere if you work on colors and exposure.